tuankhoi2206/udacity-final-capstone-project/README.md

     According to my Todo project of course 4.
 This application will add a feature notify users who has tasks has one/two day left

 ## Functions implemented
-    In this project, I added 2 functions to notify the users in serverless.yml file:
+    In this project, I added 2 functions to notify the users in serverless.yml

 ## Function 1:
     Triggerd by scheduler to get all todo items with value of done column is false and publish message to SNS.